roy-eugene049/chemical-steam/README.md

 # chemical-steam
-A Bookmarking Application made with Sinatra, CanJS and AngularJS
+A Bookmarking Application made with Ruby and Sinatra